FridayGideon/Environmental-Impact---Reclamation-Fund/README.md

 ## 🌟 Impact

 This contract ensures environmental accountability in mining operations, protecting ecosystems and communities from abandoned extraction sites.
 By requiring upfront deposits and verified restoration, we create financial incentives for responsible mining practices.

+### 🎯 Project Milestones Enhancement

+The new milestone tracking system enables granular progress monitoring throughout the restoration process.
+Companies can define specific checkpoints like "Site assessment completed," "Topsoil replacement finished," or "Vegetation establishment achieved," providing stakeholders with detailed visibility into restoration progress and fostering greater transparency in environmental rehabilitation efforts.

 ---